The Zozosuit: A fashion revolution

 It’s not often that something entirely new happens in the fashion industry – something revolutionary.
 The Japanese Zozosuit is just that – a revolution in one of the biggest bugbears consumers have when buying clothing – the fit.
 Fit is such a confusing word.
 Does it mean skin tight?
 Does it mean just the right measurements in the right places?
 For the team a Zozosuit it is an altogether more sophisticated notion, condensed into a straightforward suit and a series of photographs that result in individual shoppers globally obtaining custom fit clothing.

-The cynic in me wonders immediately how the photos will be taken, how the user will interpret how the suit should be worn and the angle and lighting required for the photos.
-This is all dismissed when I see that the Zozosuit App talks the wearer through the process from beginning to end – starting with a tutorial on how to smooth out the suit and ensure it is being worn properly, right through to the slow turn required for the app to acquire the 12 photos that result in the 360 degree ‘body scan’.
-This ‘scan’ contains all the measurements needed to create custom made or custom fit clothing (I will explain the difference later in the piece).
+The cynic in me wonders immediately how the photos will be taken, how the user will interpret how the suit will be worn and the angle and lighting required for the photos, but this is all dismissed when I see that the Zozosuit App talks the wearer through the process from beginning to end – starting with a tutorial on how to smooth out the suit and ensure it is being worn properly, right through to the slow turn required for the app to acquire the 12 photos that result in the 360 degree ‘body scan’ containing all the measurements needed to create custom made or custom fit clothing (I will explain the difference later in the piece).

 The custom made and custom fit proposition by Start Today is startlingly sophisticated for a company making wardrobe basics at the same sort of price-point as Uniqlo.
-This is the first mass customised product available at a high-street price point and available within weeks, sometimes days.
-CEO of Engineering, Masahiro (Masa) Ito, confirms that “this is what comes after fast fashion”.
-He believes the Start Today business model will reshape the industry.
+This is the first mass customized product available at a high-street price point and available within weeks, sometimes days.
+Tech manager Masa Ito confirms that “this is what comes after fast fashion”.
+He believes their business model will reshape the industry.

-Once the products are in the customer’s online shopping bag there are two routes to manufacturing – custom fit (the t-shirt, shirt and jeans products manufactured in advanced and are held in-stock in popular dimensions based on thousands of variations in body measurements analysis data).
-If the dimensions required by a customer ordering one of these products is not in stock the factory will make it and ship within four weeks.
-Custom fit products that are in stock are available within two weeks.
-The other product option is custom made, which is fully bespoke and is currently offered for tailored suits only.
-The product offer for custom made will expand, though.
+Once the products are in the customer’s online shopping bag there are two routes to manufacturing – custom fit (the t-shirt, shirt and jeans products, which are manufactured and in stock based in thousands of variations in measurements, derived from thousands of subjects in their body analysis data).
+Custom fit products are available within two weeks.
+The other product option is custom made, which is fully bespoke and is currently offered for their tailored suits.
+The product offer will expand, though.

 It’s difficult to sum up just how transformative this business model and philosophy is.
 It addresses so many pain points in traditional fashion supply chains and processes and removes sensitivities like body shape, size and race – it does away with all the labels.
 In that way, it is entirely liberating and inclusive, blowing traditional fashion retailers out of the water.
 It questions fashion’s use of ‘model sizes’ – whatever they are – and a certain portrayal of what fashion is.
 According to Start Today we are all fashion.
 Individually and as a mass market.

 Speaking on the founding principles of the company Masa said that the company was determined to address something that was being ignored by their competitors.
 Plainly speaking, he said they could not compete on design – there are incredible brands out their winning in this area.
 They could not compete on retail stores – there are wonderful shopping experiences already existing.
-But what no brand has ever addressed is how horrible it is to spend your life buying clothing off the shelf that is ill-fitting and requires alteration, making the customer feel self-conscious and short-changed.
+But what no brand has ever addressed is how horrible it is to spend your life buying clothing off the shelf that is ill-fitting or having to get it altered – making the customer feel self-conscious and short-changed.
 Considering the desperate lack of provision for people who fit into what is often termed ‘petite, or ‘plus-size’ or ‘big and tall’ it is incredibly refreshing to realise that the Zozosuit means these categories and labels need never exist again.
-Start Today products are made to fit you perfectly, whatever dimensions you are.
+Zozo fits you perfectly, whatever dimensions you are.